nilesjohnson/OrcaSlicer_WIKI/material_settings/filament/material_volumetric_speed_limitation.md

 ## Adaptive volumetric speed

+> [!WARNING]
+> Experimental and incomplete feature imported from BBS.
+> Functional for some profiles that already have the variable saved.

 When enabled, the extrusion flow is limited by the smaller of the fitted value (calculated from line width and layer height) and the user-defined maximum flow.
 When disabled, only the user-defined maximum flow is applied.

 ## Max volumetric speed